Mount Rainier National Park Photography Locations

 Paradise

 The Paradise Inn includes a restaurant and a small cafe.
-Like the Inn, both the restaurant and the cafe are open only from May to early October.
+Like the Inn, the restaurant and the cafe are open only from May to early October.
 The restaurant serves breakfast, lunch, dinner, and Sunday brunch.
 The cafe offers hot drinks, grab-and-go meals, and other quick food items.

 The Paradise Camp Deli, a cafeteria in the Jackson Visitor Center at Paradise, is usually open on weekends and holidays in the winter and daily from May through early October.